Rescue Remedy Night Review

 For those who fear losing control of their thoughts and actions and doing things they know are bad for them or which they consider wrong.
 Teaches trust in one’s spontaneous wisdom and the courage to follow one’s path.

-I’ll be the first to admit that I’m a little cynical at times, but I try my best to keep an open mind to counteract it.
-Still, this explanation left me wondering exactly how a Rescue Remedy capsule would ‘teach me to trust in my own wisdom’.
+This explanation left me wondering exactly how a Rescue Remedy capsule would ‘teach me to trust in my own wisdom’.

 How exactly does Rescue Remedy work?